survivorbat/huhtest/README.md

 # 🤔 Huh Test

-`huhtest` is a test library for your [huh](https://github.com/charmbracelet/huh) forms, although it might work for any application that allows you to specify stdin and stdout.
+_Library is still under development, but feel free to try it out_

-If you're - for some reason - eager to test your huh-based interactive CLI applications then you've come to the right place.
+`huhtest` is a work-in-progress test library for your [huh](https://github.com/charmbracelet/huh) forms If you're - for some reason - eager to test your huh-based interactive CLI applications then you've come to the right place.